bahrus/xtal-element/README.md

 hydrate(this, propDefs, defaultVals);
 ```

-where this is the custom element instance.
+where "this" is the custom element instance.

 "hydrate" should continue to be called within the connectedCallback lifecycle event.